-Eligibility for support to navigate these barriers - including the Employment Assistance Fund (EAF), National Disability Insurance Scheme (NDIS), and Disability Support Pension (DSP) - is variable amongst d/Deaf, Disabled, and/or Neurodivergent Australians.
+Eligibility for support to navigate these barriers -Employment Assistance Fund (EAF), National Disability Insurance Scheme (NDIS), and Disability Support Pension (DSP) - varies.

 d/Deaf, Disabled, and/or Neurodivergent Australians in the arts

 In their continued reporting on arts employment and economics in Australia, David Throsby and Katya Petetskaya (2023) demonstrate that - though 16% of artists identify as Disabled in 2023 (compared to 9% in 2017) - experience for these artists is still "significantly worse on every indicator."